 It has to concentrate on summarizing and analyzing what you discovered, demonstrating how it pertains to your literature review, and formulating an argument for your conclusion.
 It shouldn't have its own results page.

-You've already presented the purpose of your research and given a thorough explanation of the technique, so when the time to write a discussion comes, you've already done the groundwork.
 The discussion educates readers on the study's broader implications in light of the findings.
 When submitting to a publication that chooses papers based on novelty or prospective effect, it can be difficult to highlight these implications without overstating the findings.
 The discussion section always concludes what your study's results imply, irrespective of the journal you submit to.

 A good discussion section contextualizes your findings.
 It should contain: